Mati365/ckeditor5-rails/README.md

 <br />

 Defines the visibility of the menubar.
 By default, it's set to `true`.
+In order to hide the menubar, you can pass the `visible: false` keyword argument.
+The example below shows how to set the menubar visibility:

 ```rb
 # config/initializers/ckeditor5.rb